Employing and empowering youth to grow themselves and Good Food

 This year’s program will run July 10th – Aug 24th.
 Applications are open from March 20th to May 1st.
 All applicants this year will be required to attend a group interview session in early May.
 Applicants will be notified of their interview date by May 3rd.

-What happens in SOYL
+What happens at SOYL?

 “Doing SOYL, I wake up excited every single morning, excited about all the new amazing things I’m going to be learning, about the amazing people I’m being surrounded with.
 For so long I was like ‘Another day, another drag’, but now I’m like, ‘Let’s do this!’” — SOYL 2016 Crew Member